camwebb/phyedit/README.md

 ## Phylogeny file format

 A pipe-delimited list of child-parent pairs.
-Order of the children is uninformative, but ordering of shared parents is preserved.
+Order of the parents is uninformative, but order of children sharing a parent is preserved.
 All node names must be unique.
 No branch lengths or other node-related information.
 E.g.,

 ```
 a|root                    a  y